-- Ontario plans to bring back spring bear hunt
+Ontario plans to bring back spring bear hunt with pilot program

-- Hunt could re-inject millions into the province: report
+- Spring bear hunt could re-inject millions into the province: report

-- Bring hunt back in full to boost economy, researcher says
+- Spring bear hunt: bring it back in full to boost Ontario economy, researcher says

 The province says it wants to expand the program to assess concerns around human-bear conflicts, and to boost economic development in northern Ontario.